 Case Study 2: Prototype Experiments / Use Cases

-Prototype experiments have taken place in cities to learn the requirements of cities and to validate the effectiveness of the architecture.
+Prototype experiments have taken place in cities to learn the requirements for solving urban problems and to validate the effectiveness of the architecture.

 In Japan, tourism support in Sapporo, emergency medical care in Yokosuka and public transportation in Tokyo are three targets.
-“Open Data Challenge for Public Transportation in Tokyo” contest held by the Association for Open Data of Public Transportation (ODPT) uses the technology based on CPaaS.io design philosophy and framework (vocabulary, data structure, API, etc.)
+“Open Data Challenge for Public Transportation in Tokyo” contest held by the ODPT uses the technology based on CPaaS.io design philosophy and framework (vocabulary, data structure, API, etc.)

 In Europe, sewage water control after heavy rain in Amsterdam, and event management of “Color Run,” parking space management in Murcia (Spain) have been tried.

-The last year of the project, 2018, saw experiments that connect the EU and Japanese instantiations of CPaaS.io.
+The last year of the project, 2018, saw experiments that connected the EU and Japanese instantiations of CPaaS.io.
 There the recently highlighted private data management issues (exemplified by EU’s GDPR) posed practical problems.

 Effectiveness of OPaaS.io’s dashboard was confirmed there.